Amet13/ansible-vz-wordpress/README.md

 cd /etc/ansible
 ./create_cts.sh
 How much containers will be created: 3
-Available IP's: 5 you want to create 3 containers.
+Available IP's: 5.
+You want to create 3 containers.
 Continue.
 ...
 ```